 But no state promises the best conditions for off-grid living.
 The reason is that some places might frustrate you with taxes, while others provide an environment that supports your decision.

-States that allow off-grid living includes:
+States that allow off-grid living include:

 However, when choosing a spot for your off-grid living, consider the source of water in the area.
 You should also check out the distance from your water supply to the building and then find the best way to bring the water to your home.